 This article originally appeared in 'Social Care and Neurodisability'.
-Please visit the publisher's website for futher information by clicking here.

 In this article, the subject of covert surveillance and its use in personal injury litigation is discussed and in particular the impact that such tactics by defendant insurers can have on the catastrophically injured claimant are explored.
 It also seeks to advise those working with the claimant how to react should they suspect covert surveillance is underway.

 The increasing use of video surveillance in personal injury litigation

 You would think that once an individual has suffered a very serious injury, such as a traumatic brain injury (TBI), that a defendant insurer (where liability is admitted) would wish to ensure that the injured person had what he or she required to assist them as much as possible.
 That can often be the case but not always.
 On an increasing basis I am receiving covert video surveillance of a client in an attempt to discredit the injured person.